 -

-Enable livestreamed videos on the channel.
+Select Watch live to enable livestreamed videos on the channel.
 If Watch live is not enabled in the channel settings, those channel episodes will not show the Watch live option.

 -